-In accordance with the requirements of section 307C of the Corporations Act 2001, as lead auditor for the audit of Newcastle Cruising Yacht Club Limited for the year ended 31 March 2020, I declare that, to the best of my knowledge and belief, there have been:
+In accordance with the requirements of Section 307C of the Corporations Act 2001, as lead auditor for the audit of Newcastle Cruising Yacht Club Limited for the year ended 31 March 2021, I declare that, to the best of my knowledge and belief, there have been:

-- (a) no contraventions of the auditor independence requirements as set out in the section 307C of the Corporations Act 2001 in relation to the audit; and - (b) no contraventions of any applicable code of professional conduct in relation to the audit.
+- . no contraventions of the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - (b) no contraventions of any applicable code of professional conduct in relation to the audit.